 Part of the process followed by private foster and adoption agencies involves performing in-depth assessments and making written endorsements and recommendations to the state about potential foster families.
 The state makes the ultimate decision about which families to license, and families licensed with one agency can still adopt kids in the care of another agency.

 St. Vincent serves and places children regardless of their race, color, sex, religion, sexual orientation, or gender identity.
 Because of its religious mission, St. Vincent can’t make written recommendations to the state if doing so would contradict its religious beliefs about marriage.
-But St. Vincent will always also make sure that any family who wants to foster or adopt will be able to do so, whether St. Vincent works with them directly or refers them to one of seven nearby agencies who can better serve their needs.
-Agencies in Michigan refer families elsewhere for many reasons, including closer proximities to other agencies or long waiting lists.
+But St. Vincent will always make sure that any family who wants to foster or adopt will be able to do so, whether St. Vincent works with them directly or refers them to one of seven nearby agencies who can better serve their needs.
+This is a normal part of the foster care and adoption process.
+Agencies in Michigan refer families elsewhere all the time and for numerous reasons, including if they might live too far away or if the agency has a long waiting lists.

 In fact, in part because this system works so well to meet the needs of foster children and potential parents, gay couples have been able to work with other agencies to adopt foster children in St. Vincent’s care in the past.

 St. Vincent's mission is "to share the love of Christ."
 Their goal is to offer hope and safety to help the people in their care transform their lives.